tfjmp/website/content/post/working-with-me/index.md

 # Self-evaluation form

 At the end of each term, students should fill a [self-evaluation form](https://forms.gle/bBwwzYCtjpoVVTha6).
-The goal is to identify potential problem early and to be sure that you are well supported.
+The goal is for you to reflect on your progress and to identify potential problems early.
+I also want to ensure that you are well supported.